-Together with the Department of Health and NSW Health, the AH&MRC aims to provide ongoing support and resources to help our Member Services prepare for the possibility of a Coronavirus (COVID-19) outbreak and to minimise the impacts this may have on Aboriginal communities across NSW.
+The AH&MRC is providing ongoing support and resources to help our Member Services during the COVID-19 pandemic outbreak to help minimise the impact of COVID-19 on Aboriginal communities across NSW.

 - AH&MRC Pandemic Toolkit: for healthcare professionals, community leaders, and decision makers to enhance preparedness and lessen the impact of a severe pandemic in your community.

 - AH&MRC Infection Control Manual: This Infection Control Manual has been designed by AH&MRC to assist those working in ACCHO’s to have easy access to the most up-to-date information on COVID-19.

 - AH&MRC Influenza Toolkit: for healthcare professionals, community leaders and decision makers to promote Influenza (flu) prevention and vaccinations in your community.

 - Australian Government Department of Health COVID-19 SoNG as developed by the Communicable Diseases Network Australia.

 - Infection Prevention & Control as developed by the NSW Government, Clinical Excellence Commission.

 - Australian Indigenous HealthInfo Net: Designed so that Aboriginal and Torres Strait Islanders to stay up to date with the latest information available on COVID-19.